 Embossing is the reverse (creating a raised image from behind).

 This is more often down over the top of an existing image or text but, like UV varnish, you can have ‘blind embossing’ which is where the indent is made onto a non-printed area of the paper.

-Die cutting is the process that cuts out shapes (holes) from sheets of paper using a ‘cutting forme’, traditionally made from plywood to give printed materials crisp creases and clean cuts.
+The process that cuts out shapes (or holes) from sheets of paper using a ‘cutting forme’, traditionally made from plywood to give printed materials crisp creases and clean cuts.

 This technique is common in the manufacture of folders, envelopes or even curved corners on a business card.